a-b-street/abstreet/docs/INSTRUCTIONS.md

 - Click and drag to move
 - Scroll wheel or touchpad to zoom
-- Menus should work as expected.
-Most actions have a keybinding.
+- Click an object to see more actions
-- You can hover over an object and left-click to see more actions.
+- The bottom bar shows key shortcuts

 Things to try:

-- In sandbox mode, hover over an intersection, right click, and spawn agents.
+- In sandbox mode, select an intersection, and spawn agents.
-- To run a realistic, full day's worth of traffic, go to sandbox mode, then "start a scenario" (hotkey **s**) and choose the "weekday_typical_traffic" entry.
-Time (shown in the top-right corner) starts at midnight.
-Things tend to get interesting around 6am -- use the speed controls in the top-left.
-Try zooming in for details, and zooming out to see an overview.
+- Change the default "random" traffic in sandbox mode to "weekday" to see realistic trips over a full weekday.
-  - The full scenario should complete successfully on the small montlake map.
+  - The weekday traffic scenario should complete successfully on the small montlake map.
 On other maps, it currently gridlocks or crashes.
 Most of these are known issues.
 - Go to edit mode (note this will reset the simulation).
-Use the buttons at the top to pick a lane type, then hover over a lane and press **space** to change it.
+Select a lane type at the top, then hover over a lane and press **space** to change it.
 Deselect the lane tool, then click an intersection to edit stop signs or traffic signals.
 - Go back to the main menu and pick a challenge.
 Eventually these will be very self-guided, but there are various problems with all of them right now.